Abraham Lincoln (1930 film): Cast

-Characters in the order of their appearance

 Reception

 The film received positive reviews from contemporary critics.
 Mordaunt Hall of The New York Times called it "quite a worthy pictorial offering with a genuinely fine and inspiring performance by Walter Huston in the role of the martyred President" and later put it on his year-end list of the ten best films of 1930.

 "More than an outstanding classic of sound pictures, Abraham Lincoln eclipses the most conservative illusion of a modernized Birth of a Nation", wrote Variety in a rave review.
 "It is a startlingly superlative accomplishment; one rejuvenating a greatest Griffith.
 In characterization and detail perfection it is such as to be almost unbelievable."
 Film Daily called it a "distinguished and human narrative" and wrote that Huston's performance "may be listed as one of the 10 best of the year – or any talker year."

 John Mosher of The New Yorker wrote that it was "by and large.....a pretty high-grade picture."
 Despite these accolades, however, the film's box office performance was uneven.